No two alcoholics are exactly the same, but many people with alcoholism share common characteristics.

 Nearly 50 percent have a family history of alcoholism, and co-occurring mental illness is prevalent.
 Approximately half suffer from clinical depression, and about 1 in 5 has been diagnosed with bipolar disorder and obsessive-compulsive disorder.
 Intermediate familial alcoholics are more likely to be male and have a job.
 Most are smokers, and 20 to 25 percent have also used cocaine and marijuana.

-More than a quarter have sought help for their drinking at some point through self-help groups, treatment programs, detoxification programs and health care providers.
+More than a quarter have sought help for their drinking at some point through self-help groups, treatment programs, alcohol detox programs and health care providers.

 Nine percent of alcoholics fall into the chronic severe category.
 Most are middle-aged and began drinking by the time they were 16.
 Many have been diagnosed with antisocial personality disorder and other mental illnesses, including major depression, bipolar disorder, anxiety disorders, social phobias and panic disorder.
 The majority smoke, and many use other drugs, including marijuana, cocaine and opioids.